AgonPlatform/agondev/release/examples/fonts/readme.md

 ### Example of Agon Fonts

-Defines and displays a different font
+Defines and displays different fonts

 Press ESC to exit the program.